 The first is that the storytelling leader position or main character shifts from player to player.
 This means that no single game leader is needed, so everyone gets to play.
 It also gives all the players more stake in the story and control over the story (which is very empowering for kids).

 The second is the special guests.
 Just like in Sesame Street, special guests may show up!
 Now, without a GM, the responsibility of playing out the special guests falls on the players.
-This was REALLY cool because it kiddo really enjoyed playing out the special guest when, normally, this is something that I would do.
-It showed me that kiddo can do it, and we had a lot of fun messing around with this part – enough that I consider it a mechanic versus just a setting element.
+This was REALLY cool because it my kid really enjoyed playing out the special guest when, normally, this is something that I would do.
+It showed me that my kid can do it, and we had a lot of fun messing around with this part – enough that I consider it a mechanic versus just a setting element.

 This was a HUGE hit.

 From the start, my kid already loved Sesame Street and Fraggle Rock, so when I asked about playing Felt, Friendship, and Feelings by showing some of the pictures in the file… we got a toddler happy dance.

 Once we started playing, my kid jumped right in and was excitedly telling the story with no issues.
 After the first game went for about an hour, we needed to stop to make dinner, but my kid remembered it the next day and was enthusiastically asking to play again (which I happily obliged).